Shuruq-B/github/README.md

 # Communication

-giving a summary of the analysis process and findings in form of short presentation
+Giving a summary of the analysis process and findings in form of short presentation